aschleck/trailcatalog/js/corgi/README.md

 singleton classes, called services.
 Finally, when a controller's element is removed from the page, it is disposed.

-This framework, corgi, and the supporting //js/common library, are BSD 3-clause licensed separately from the rest of this repository (which is AGPL.)
+This framework, corgi, and the supporting //js/common, //js/server, and //js/emu libraries, are BSD 3-clause licensed separately from the rest of this repository (which is AGPL.)

 ## Example snippet